madupite/madupite/docs/install.rst

 ::

-   conda env create -f environment.yml conda activate petscmadupite
+   conda env create -f environment.yml conda activate madupiteenv

-Users that want to use their own PETSc or MPI version should make sure that cmake can find them with pkg-config.
+Users that want to use their own PETSc or MPI version should make sure that cmake can find them.

 ----------------
  Python package
 ----------------

-Assuming you have a working version of PETSc, e.g. by activating the conda environment above, you can install with pip inside the repo.
+Assuming you have a working version of PETSc, e.g. by activating the conda environment above, you can run pip:
 ::

    pip install .

-Make sure to always run your executables with mpirun. <number_of_ranks> could be the number of cores on your machine:
+Make sure to run your executables with mpirun. <number_of_ranks> could be the number of cores on your machine:
 ::

-   mpirun -N <number_of_ranks> python main.py
+   mpirun -n <number_of_ranks> python main.py

 ---------------